AlecTraas/computational-geo-lab/Portfolios/Kai.md

 - for each point $p$:
 - for each facet centroid $f_c$:
 - if the dot product between the vector formed by $f_c-h_c$ and $p-f_c$ is negative, then the point if within the polyhedron

+## Week 5 (2/28 - 3/6)
+Foreword: This is the third time I am rewriting my portfolio.
+I have accidentally left the page without commiting **Twice**.
+It's very frustrating that I've written 6 full paragraphs, but now I have to restart again.
+I will be committing every five minutes from now on so that I'm not doomed to relive Week 5 for eternity.

+Last week we presented to the wider Geometry Lab, and got to see what the other subgroups are working on.
+It went pretty well, but we had to halt work on our projects to prepare.
+This week,